 In addition, a local broker or bank with whom you’ve previously dealt can often access local information and mortgage products that others cannot.
 What’s more, a lender you’ve already had experience with may also prove more flexible.

 3. Your Borrowing Power Matters

 As you know, maintaining a favorable credit score is essential, no matter which type of property investment you’re making.
-A credit score of 740 and above assures your lender you have the credit history of making good on your end of the deal.
+A credit score of 740 or higher assures your lender you have the credit history of making good on your end of the deal.
 However, lenders tend to take a closer look at your additional assets and reserves when you’re financing an investment property—even more so if you own several.

 Primarily, lenders want to see you hold an adequate amount of funds in reserves to cover at least six months of property management and other expenses should you have a vacancy.
-This includes ensuring you have cash in the bank or in investments, as well as a relatively low amount of revolving debt and a favorable debt-to-income ratio.
+This includes ensuring you have cash in the bank or investments, as well as a relatively low amount of revolving debt and a favorable debt-to-income ratio.
 Overall, you must reassure the lender that you’ll see to your investment financing versus any personal financial issues.